grafana/mimir/docs/sources/mimir/configure/configure-object-storage-backend.md

 # Configure Grafana Mimir object storage backend

-Grafana Mimir can use different object storage services to persist blocks containing the metrics data, as well as recording rules and alertmanager state.
-If one of these services is used, the configured storage bucket will have to be created beforehand, as Grafana Mimir will not create it on its own.
+Grafana Mimir can use different object storage services to persist blocks containing the metrics data, as well as recording rules and Alertmanager state.

+Mimir doesn't create the configured storage bucket, you must create it yourself.
 The supported backends are:

 - [Amazon S3](https://aws.amazon.com/s3/) (and compatible implementations like [MinIO](https://min.io/))